 If you were found guilty or pleaded guilty but believe that the penalty imposed was unduly harsh, an appeal against sentence could be worth considering.

 It can be expensive to appeal a court decision, particularly if you lose.
 Therefore it's worth getting advice before taking it any further.

 At Pragma Law, we have extensive experience in this area and can advise you whether an appeal is likely to succeed.
 We will also be honest with you about the likely costs of making and pursuing such an application.

-Of course, in an ideal world, those who are truly subject of a wrong decision by the courts should be able to get the decision reviewed without ending up ‘out of pocket’.
-Unfortunately that’s not usually the case.
+Of course, in an ideal world, those who are truly subject to a wrong decision by the courts should be able to get the decision reviewed without ending up 'out of pocket'.
+Unfortunately, that's not usually the case.
 Therefore the decision to appeal must be given careful consideration.

 We will advise you whether you are likely to have to pay costs if you are not successful.
 That way you can make an informed decision as to whether to proceed, or whether you would rather save your money.